ArabkhanDev/TercumeApplicationu/README.md

 # Library

-A Spring Boot application with Docker integration.
+This Spring Boot application manages a library system with entities like books, authors, members, and borrowing records.
+It integrates Docker for containerization and deployment.
+Key features include CRUD operations via JPA, auto-configuration, and embedded servers.
+Use Gradle for building and Docker Compose for deploying the application.

 ## Table of Contents